 As a student, you'll learn to report and narrate stories, shoot and produce video and practice play-by-play and public speaking.
 While you're still in school, you'll get to work at big news events as part of your class schedule, like the students who covered the 2012 Democratic National Convention.
 Learn more about the classes you will take as a broadcast journalism student in the university's academic bulletin.

 You’ll study with real pros like Rick Peterson, a TV veteran who still works for NBC News Channel on weekends and in his spare time.
 And Dean Charles Bierbauer, longtime award-winning CNN correspondent who is quick to share his expertise, love of good stories and guidance on how to succeed in journalism and life.

 The Next Step

-When you schedule a visit to our campus, be sure to tell the Visitor Center that you want to take advantage of our 9:30 a.m.
-Wednesday or Friday informational sessions.
+When you schedule a visit to our campus, be sure to tell the Visitor Center that you want to visit our campus.
+During the summer, group visits to our school will be on Monday at 9:30 a.m.

 Apply today to become a Gamecock.